Subs deal at risk: PM

 Gen Prayut, also defence minister, said he had instructed the navy to do its best to get the deal, but if China could not fulfil the agreement, the contract would have to be scrapped.

 "What do we do with a submarine with no engines?
 Why should we purchase it?
 If the agreement can't be fulfilled, we have to figure out what to do.
 Isn't that how we solve a problem?" he replied.

 When asked if the government can terminate the contract, he said the matter will be considered by authorities concerned.

 He insisted that any cancellation will not affect Thai-Chinese relations and both sides have been working closely to resolve the issue.

 Under the terms of the deal, the submarine's engines were to be supplied by Germany's MTU, but the company were barred from making the sale due to an embargo as they are designated a military/defence item.

-Thailand formally signed an agreement to buy the S26T Yuan Class submarine from China in May 2017 under a budget of 13.5-billion-baht after the cabinet gave the green light a month earlier in April.
+Thailand formally signed an agreement to buy the S26T Yuan Class submarine from China in May 2017 under a budget of 13.5-billion-baht.

 The payment had been agreed to be spread over a seven-year period with the first instalment of 700 million baht made in 2017.

-The navy, after further talks with Chinese military top brass, agreed to a three-submarine package worth a total combined cost of 36 billion baht to be paid in 11 annual instalments
+The navy, after further talks with Chinese military, agreed to a three-submarine package worth a total combined cost of 36 billion baht to be paid in 11 annual instalments

 However, procurement of the two additional submarines, valued at 22.5 billion baht, was delayed for four years and is in limbo due to financial constraints following the pandemic.